 Ömer Bayır

-Dr. Ömer Bayır is an Otolaryngology–Head and Neck Surgery specialist at Ankara Etlik City Hospital.
+Dr. Ömer Bayır is an Otolaryngology–Head and Neck Surgery specialist at Acıbadem University, Acıbadem Maslak Hospital.
 He graduated from Dokuz Eylül University Faculty of Medicine in 2005 and completed his residency training in Otolaryngology–Head and Neck Surgery at the same university in 2010.
 He served as an observer at the European Institute of Oncology, focusing on head and neck surgery and robotic surgery.
-He was awarded the title of Associate Professor in 2017.
-He is currently pursuing a PhD in Cancer Biology.
+He became an Associate Professor in 2017 and a Professor in 2026.
+He completed his PhD in Cancer Biology in 2026.

 Sessions